-Being from France, comic books were always present in my life—it’s called “bande dessinée” here (it means drawn strips).
+Being from France, comic books have always present in my life—it’s called “bande dessinée” here (it means drawn strips).
 It’s part of our culture.
 American comic books were and still are (but less) however not really well represented.
 It didn’t stop me from becoming an avid reader and collector (I also wrote for a comic book website).
-I mostly read Marvel Comics at first, the easiest to find, but I gradually broaden my horizon.
+I mostly read Marvel Comics at first, the easiest to find, but I gradually broadened my horizons.
 I started to read about the history of American Comics, becoming curious about its origins.
 You know me, I asked myself…

 The answer is not simple.
 First, we have to ask, what do you call comic books?
 It didn’t start one day with Superman #1 on the stand or something like that.
 The form changed, the way it was published too.